razie/gremlins/Gremlins.markdown

 distribution and workflows.
 I see all preceeding techniques as steps, identifying patterns and leading us here.
 The only programming model worth learning is the workflow...the others are good maybe for a history class.
-Although there is none, no false modesty was molested in the making of the above paragraph :))
+Disclaimer: although there is none, no false modesty was wasted in the making of the above paragraph :))

 So, what we need is:

 * generic graph-based processing engine
 Classes like <code>WA</code> and <code>WL</code> describe this level of the workflow.
 * engine cooperation API (so remote engines can coordinate sub-workflows)
 * graph template-ing engine
 * basic activity library
 * default/standard embedable container
+* default agent structure for distribution

 That's it!
-Sounds simple?
-As any other highly abstract concept, once explained it is immediately obvious... especially to me: I spent soo much time thinking about this that once typed, I'm now wondering why on earth it took me so long.

 Context, environment
 --------------------

 All nodes in a workflow share the same context.
 Each node can modify the common context.

+TODO need to figure out exaclty how sub-workflow contexts interact.

 Actions and Actionables